 Elizabethtown's original central school provides ample space for a large collection of artifacts from over 200 years of Essex County history and culture.
-The 2017 seasonal exhibits include “Adirondacks Suffragists: 100 Years of Votes For Women” and “A Sense of Place: Photography of the High Peaks.”
+The 2019 seasonal exhibits include "Bootleggers & the Law in the ADKs,” “One Earth - Two Perspectives: The Photography and Drawings of Manuel Palacios and Dan Keegan," and "Adirondack Suffragists: The Temperance Movement."
 Special programming is held throughout the season, so check the Museum’s web site out for their full schedule.

 The Brewster Library research center houses a collection of rare books, maps, newspapers, photographs, census records, company ledgers, and other materials, and is open by appointment.